shaik-mahammad-rafi01/everest-canteen-app/README.md

 ### Features
+- Welcome page to navigate Sign-in or Sign-up.
 - Display the Canteen menu items
 - Add MenuItem to an particular section
 - Remove MenuItem from the particular section